Skip to main content

 Cryopreserved Placental Membrane

-GRAFIX XC Tissue brings the full biologic power of human placental tissue—native cells, growth factors, and an intact extracellular matrix—directly to the wound bed.2,3
+GRAFIX XC Membrane brings the full power of human placental tissue—native cells and an intact extracellular matrix—directly to the wound bed.3,4

 Learn more GRAFIX XC